Piyushchopde/ansible/Ansible.md

    play contain more number of task playbook contain more number of plays

 - ansible_facts: ansible_facts is used to os specific variable
+   when condition is used ansible_fact== "debian"

  CI/CD  : If we stremling development and deploying process we called it CI and once CI is done like we have writen a code and we have push it to remote repositry we called as CD

- lookup puglins :
+ lookup puglins : Lookup Plugins are used to fetch data from external sources during playbook execution
+             ex:     tasks:
+                     - debug:
+                           msg: "{{ lookup('file', '/path/to/file.txt') }}"

 Templating :